 - Preheat oven to 390 degrees.

-- Mix every ingredient above together.
-Mix it up real good.
+- Mix every ingredient above.
+Mix it up well.

 - Make meatballs